keepact/Clinic-service/README.md

     yarn start

-6 - Now with server and frontend running, you can access the application at:
+6 - Now, with server and frontend running, you can access the application at:

     http://localhost:3000